KRFOSS/kali-docs/development/packaging-apps-with-kaboxer/index.md

 RUN apt update && apt install -y \
     python3 \
     python3-prompt-toolkit
-ARG KBX_APP_VERSION=0.5
-RUN mkdir /kaboxer; echo $KBX_APP_VERSION > /kaboxer/version
 COPY ./hello /usr/bin/hello
+RUN mkdir /kaboxer \
+ && hello version > /kaboxer/version
 ```

-Pretty straightforward, except for the two lines about
+Pretty straightforward, except for the last lines that save the version
-`$KBX_APP_VERSION`.
-These are used by Kaboxer to track the
+of the application in `/kaboxer/version`.
+This is used by Kaboxer to
-"upstream" version of the application being packaged.
+track the "upstream" version of the application being packaged.
 Note the
 starting point of the image (which is based on a slimmed-down version
 of Debian), and the installation of a couple of packages that are
 dependencies of `hello-cli` (namely, `python3` and